Last Updated July 25, 2020

 Of course, while I do recommend offshore gold storage, you can’t use gold stored anonymously in a vault thousands of miles away to buy stuff.
 However, Das Safe is a (rather expensive) option to anonymously store assets you don’t need immediate access to.

-Disappointing as it may be, the days of anonymous and numbered bank accounts truly are over.
+Disappointing as it may be, the days of anonymous and numbered offshore bank accounts truly are over.
 Welcome to the era of Big Brother.
 You can thank “Osama bin Laden”.